-Once the field type is set, the name of the domain will appear in the domain drop-down list for any field of that type in fields view and subtypes view.
+Once the field type is set, the name of the domain appears in the domain drop-down list for any field of that type in the fields view and subtypes view.

 When you create a domain, you must specify which type of domain you want to use.

 - Range domains—A range domain specifies a valid range of values for a numeric attribute.
 When creating a range domain, you enter a minimum and maximum valid value.
 You can apply a range domain to short-integer, long-integer, float, double, and date attribute types.
 For example, in a feature class for water mains, you can have subtypes for transmission, distribution, and bypass water mains.
 Distribution water mains can have a pressure between 50 and 75 psi.
 For a distribution water main object to be valid, its pressure value must be entered as some value between 50 and 75 psi.

 - Coded domains—A coded value domain can apply to any type of attribute, be it text, numeric, date, and so on.
 Coded value domains specify a valid set of values for an attribute.
 For example, water mains may be buried under different types of surfaces as signified by a GroundSurfaceType attribute field: pavement, gravel, sand, or none (for exposed water mains).
 The coded value domain includes both the actual value that is stored in the database (for example, 1 for pavement) and a more user-friendly description of what that value actually means.
 Validation for coded value domains is accomplished by restricting the user to choose field values from a drop-down list.

 Note:You can sort coded domain values and persist sorting after clicking the column header in coded values and clicking the save sorted order box.
 Clicking the save sorted order box overrides the current domain value sorting and is irreversible.